 As identified in Section 4.3.3, several marine species listed as threatened and/or migratory under the EPBC Act have the potential to occur within the OA.
-Several BIAs and habitat critical to the survival of a species also overlap with the OA, including:
+Several BIAs and HCTS of a species also overlap with the OA, including:

 - Humpback Whale (migration BIA)

 - Pygmy Blue Whale (migration BIA)

-- Flatback Turtle, Green Turtle, Hawksbill Turtle (internesting buffer BIA, internesting habitat critical to the survival of a species)
+- Flatback Turtle, Green Turtle, Hawksbill Turtle (internesting buffer BIA, internesting HCTS of a species)

 - Whale Shark (foraging BIA)

-- Fairy Tern, Lesser Crested Tern, Roseate Tern, Wedge-tailed Shearwater (breeding BIAs).
+• Fairy Tern, Lesser Crested Tern, Roseate Tern, Wedge-tailed Shearwater (breeding BIAs).

-The southern extent of the OA is ~1 km from foraging BIAs for the Flatback Turtle, Green Turtle and Hawksbill Turtle.
+The southern extent of the OA is \sim 1 km from foraging BIAs for the Flatback Turtle, Green Turtle and Hawksbill Turtle.